piky/devstack/README.md

+# Multi-distro branch note:

+This branch will be periodically rebased to the gerrit branch and possibly at other random times in between.

 Devstack is a set of scripts and utilities to quickly deploy an OpenStack cloud.

 # Goals

-* To quickly build dev OpenStack environments in a clean oneiric environment
+* To quickly build dev OpenStack environments in a clean Ubuntu Oneiric or Fedora 16 environment
 * To describe working configurations of OpenStack (which code branches work together?  what do config files look like for those branches?)
 * To make it easier for developers to dive into OpenStack so that they can productively contribute without having to understand every part of the system at once
 * To make it easy to prototype cross-project features